NicoHood/SecureLoader/Readme.md

 [FID Hash](#343-firmware-id-hash-fid-hash) changed.
 If the Bootloader gets overwritten, the [FID Hash](#343-firmware-id-hash-fid-hash) will change.
-Even though the Bootloader can be authenticated manually the **Firmware should also authenticate itself it at every boot though the
+Even though the Bootloader can be authenticated manually the **Firmware should also authenticate itself at every boot though the
 [FID Hash](#343-firmware-id-hash-fid-hash)**.

 ### 2.2 ISP Protection